Sensors for climate – the Swiss army knife

 There are also sensors with built-in display and data logger, such as the ZENNER Temperature and Humidity sensors.
 This allows you to keep an eye on these values even without LoRaWAN reception on site.
 Hence the comparison with the Swiss army knife.

-I myself, for example, use the Elsys CO2 in my dog’s doghouse.
-When the dog is in its hut, the CO2 level changes abruptly, especially after eating.
+For example, I use the Elsys CO2 myself in my dog’s doghouse.
+When the dog is in its hut, the CO2 level changes abruptly, especially after eating. ?

 In a customer project, we installed the ZENNER ZENNER Temperature and Humidity Sensor in the installation housing of a LoRaWAN gateway site to learn more about ambient temperatures.
 In combination with the system temperature, service calls can be reduced.